TheGreatSage/dotfiles/README.md

 - Standardize all variable names
 - Clean up code style to be even more consistent
 - Make log/output messages more consistent
+- Better migration support.
+The current version does a basic check and thats it.

 ## Portability
 This has been tested on Alpine, Arch Linux, and Debian virtual machines.
 Only a Arch Linux has been tested on a physical machine.